ivansetek/octocat/README.md

 octocat
 =======

-Learning how to use git
+Learning how to use git and changed this string at github.